This Is Us Season 3 - How The Show Changed TV Forever

 Weeks before a beloved family series premieres its newest season, its creator announces a “significant” character will die during an upcoming episode.
 Immediately, fan theories pop up across social media, attempting to predict all the morbid details.
 Even the show’s cast members claim to be terrified the Grim Reaper is coming for their character.

 This is a scenario lifted straight from the This Is Us playbook.
-After all, the time-hopping, multigenerational NBC tear-jerker, which kicked off its third season on Tuesday night with “Nine Bucks,” wrung nearly two seasons-worth of television out of the looming question of how Pearson family patriarch Jack Pearson (Milo Ventimiglia) died.
+After all, the time-hopping, multigenerational NBC tear-jerker, which kicked off in September 2016, wrung nearly two seasons-worth of television out of the looming question of how Pearson family patriarch Jack Pearson (Milo Ventimiglia) died.
 Was it a drunk driving accident?
 A 9/11 tragedy?
 An evil washing machine?
 (Spoiler: A malfunctioning slow cooker and an MIA dog are to blame.)

 Advertisement

-But, fall TV’s latest macabre mystery has nothing to do with the sobbing Pearsons and their 50-plus years of family tragedies.
-Rather, fall TV’s ill-fated character belongs to Modern Family.
+But, autumn TV’s latest macabre mystery has nothing to do with the sobbing Pearsons and their 50-plus years of family tragedies.
+Rather, autumn TV’s ill-fated character belongs to Modern Family.
 Yes, the decade’s most dominant sitcom about zany family hijinks, dad jokes, and clown sight gags is about to murder a beloved character, and that death will leave “repercussions across several episodes” in its wake.

-While television has been powered by family series since its inception, from retro classics like The Adventures Of Ozzie And Harriet and The Brady Bunch to recent cult favorites like Friday Night Lights and Parenthood, there was something different about the way This Is Us broke the zeitgeist and sagging broadcast ratings trends after its September 2016 premiere.
+While television has been powered by family series since its inception, from retro classics like The Adventures Of Ozzie And Harriet and The Brady Bunch to recent cult favourites like Friday Night Lights and Parenthood, there was something different about the way This Is Us broke the zeitgeist and sagging broadcast ratings trends.

 Advertisement